Table of Contents

 This lavender not only has the capability to trigger peace and calm but because of its chemical properties containing high levels of Cineole and Camphor, it makes a fantastic antiseptic and anti-inflammatory.
 This is perfect for headaches, minor cuts, and scrapes as well as anxiety and restlessness.

 Lemon essential oil is just that, it is essential.
 This oil is so versatile and its uses are plentiful.
 Edens Garden has pure lemon essential oil along with lemon basil, lemon eucalyptus, lemon myrtle, and lemon tea tree oil.

 From this list alone, you can see that lemon is an incredibly versatile oil and one of the main reasons it is such a popular seller.
 Lemon is used for uplifting your mood by way of diffusing, and it also makes a powerful cleaning agent.

 Did you know there are more than 700 types of Eucalyptus in Australia alone?!

 These eucalyptus oils are high in a property called Cineole.
 Cineole is a liquid terpene compound found in several essential oils and noted for its antiseptic and anti-inflammatory properties.
-The aroma is camphor that has been utilized in vapor rubs and salves for decades.
+The aroma is camphor that has been utilized in vapour rubs and salves for decades.

-Eden’s Garden offers Eucalyptus Globulus, Eucalyptus Radiata and Eucalyptus Smithii.
+Eden’s Garden offers Eucalyptus Globulus, Eucalyptus Radiata, and Eucalyptus Smithii.
 While all similar in properties, the three are cherished for primarily their differing aromas.